-In the example, the input signal will be the Fuel level which is giving the number of Volts that reflect the capacity of the tank for the given vehicle.
+In the example, the input signal will be the fuel level which is giving the number of volts (reflecting the tank capacity for the given vehicle).

 2. Select 4.Scripts, click on + Add,

-3. Select the Output signal (in this case the same as the input because we need to transform the volts to liters depending on the type of tank).
+3. Select the Output signal (in this case, it's the same as the input because we need to transform the volts to liters depending on the type of tank).

 - To get a variable from the Device Mapper use fields.get(‘device_mapper_variableName’, default_value)

 - To get a variable from the Custom Fields use user.getCustomFieldValue(‘custom_field_label’)

 - To log entries to allow you to debug your codes use log(‘variable_name’)

 You have some tools in the script editor to test your scripts.
 You can modify the Device Mapper variable values and use the logs in the code to verify if the result is correct